SarahSaadain/Trap_Model/Figure3.md

 done
 ```

-then use sort.sh (I split it up in sort.sh and sort2.sh for the Fig3 and the gtf_files)
+then use sort.sh (I split it up in sort.sh and sort2.sh for the sRNA_files and the gtf_files)
 to convert .sam files to sorted BAM
 to sort and merge BED files
 ```
 #!/bin/bash
 # Define paths to the .sam and .bed files
-SAM_DIR="/home/vetlinux04/Sarah/trapmodel/Fig3"
+SAM_DIR="/home/vetlinux04/Sarah/trapmodel/sRNA_files"
 BED_DIR="/home/vetlinux04/Sarah/trapmodel/gtf_files"
 # Convert SAM files to sorted BAM
 for sam_file in "${SAM_DIR}"/*.sam; do